 Often one of the most underused resources is a city’s visitor center or chamber of commerce.
 Every state has some wonderful attractions to explore.
 There’s more out there to explore besides the usual museum or zoo (although those are fun too).

-YOUR TURN: What vacation plans are you saving up for?
+YOUR TURN: What family getaways are you saving up for?
 Let me know in the comments below!

 More Fun Articles To Read: